 No. Students who will be commuting to Loyola will commute during the summer component.
 Residential students will be able to move into their residence hall on August 16, which is several days before the rest of the freshmen class.

 No. Due to the busy schedule and many program commitments all Rambler Success students have, guests are not allowed in the residence halls during the four-day summer program nor able to join you during RSP programming.
 You are, of course, permitted to have family come to help you to move into the hall on the first day.

 No. Due to the curricular and co-curricular requirements of the program, students may not participate in a learning community.
-However, due to the nature of the program, Rambler Success students will experience many of the same benefits that are associated with participation in a learning community.
+However, as a result of the nature of the program, Rambler Success students will experience many of the same benefits that are associated with participation in a learning community.